kotmol/KotmolPdbParser/docs/Special-Structures.md

 [2zoi][5]
 ----
 This PDB structure is unusual, in that it contains Deuterium atoms.
 It was featured in the March 2017 PDB101 article on Photoactive Yellow Protein, specifically in the section that discusses "Looking at the Hydrogens".

-* [PDB101 Photoactive Yellow Protein March 2017][4]
+* [MotM Photoactive Yellow Protein March 2017][4]

   [4]: https://pdb101.rcsb.org/motm/207
   [5]: https://www.rcsb.org/structure/2zoi